 By late summer and early fall, piers and local fishing spots often experience excellent fishing for both species.
 As the season goes on, a larger class of spot arrive, known for their bronze or yellow coloring.

 Spot and croaker fishing often improves until hurricanes or Noreasters pass thru Virginia.
 Many anglers prefer the fall as the summer crowds have left and the temperatures are cooler.
-During the fall runs, spot and croaker are joined by bluefish, sea trout, rockfish and others.
+During the fall runs, spot and croaker are joined by bluefish, sea trout, kingfish, striped bass (rockfish), and others.